bhavuk1017/AI-Call-Agent/README.md

 Debugging

 To debug issues, check the following:

 1. Rasa Logs: Ensure Rasa is running and check its logs for errors.

  2. Twilio Console: Verify the call status and logs in your Twilio console.

  3. Flask Terminal Logs: The Flask app logs all interactions, including the messages sent to and received from Rasa and the LLM.

  4. MongoDB Logs: Check if the conversation data is being logged correctly in your database.

-Acknowledgments
+<ins>**Acknowledgments**</ins>

  •	Twilio for telephony services.

  •	Rasa for conversational AI.

  •	MongoDB for data storage.

  •	Ngrok for secure public exposure of the local server.

  •	Large Language Models for intelligent fallback responses.